Monterey Herald, Financial Advisors

-Q: I am trying to learn about investing, but I always feel like financial people are trying to sell me something.
+Q: I want to learn about investing, but I always feel like financial people are trying to sell me something.
 Where can I get the information I need without having to worry that someone is trying to take advantage of me?

-Part of the challenge is that investing is a highly technical field of expertise.
+Investing is a highly technical field of expertise, so it can sometimes feel intimidating when you first get started.
 To be successful you need a solid foundation in economics, experience in the financial markets and a clear understanding of how specific investments work.
 In addition, making sure your investments fit your unique situation requires an understanding of portfolio design and financial planning principles.
-With all the complexity, it isn’t surprising that people sometimes struggle to understand what they are buying or to compare various options.
+With all the complexity, it isn’t surprising that people sometimes struggle to understand what they are buying or how to compare various options.

-Recognizing that beginning investors need unbiased information from authoritative sources, the U.S. Securities & Exchange Commission (SEC), the Consumer Financial Protection Bureau’s (CFPB), and FINRA, the non-governmental regulator of broker-dealers, maintain websites that are informative and educational.
-Of these, I personally find the SEC’s website (www.investor.gov) to be the most helpful.
+Recognizing that beginning investors need unbiased information from authoritative sources, the U.S. Securities & Exchange Commission (SEC) and FINRA, the non-governmental regulator of broker-dealers, maintain websites that are informative and educational.

-Among other things, the SEC investor website provides an overview of the information you need to start investing, including an extensive list of investment product types.
-Click on any investment type and you will be taken to a page that describes how the investment works, a description of its primary risks, basic terminology, what fees are typically involved, as well as links to related information.
+If you click on the menu option for “investment products,” you will be taken to a page that contains a list of investment products ranging from “Auction Rate Securities” to “Structured Notes with Principal Protection.”
+Click on a particular investment and you will be taken to a page that describes how the investment works, its primary risks, basic terminology, what fees are typically involved, as well as links to related information.
+More common products like stocks or mutual funds have more information than less common products, but it is a good place to start.

-The FINRA website (www.finra.org/investors) contains similar information, but I particularly like the section on “Choosing an Investment Professional.”
+The FINRA website (www.finra.org/investors) contains similar information to that found on the SEC website, but I particularly like the section on “Choosing an Investment Professional.”
 This page describes the various types of advisors, what they offer, and how they are regulated.
 There is also a link to do a background check on your broker.